mosip/mosip-infra/deployment/sandbox-v2/terraform/aws/sandbox/README.md

 ## Install MOSIP Sandbox on AWS using Terraform

+1. Obtain a domain name for the sandbox using AWS Route53, example, `mosip.net`.
+This is required to access sandbox externally.

 1. Install latest version of terraform.

 1. Set the following environment variables: